 The Committee may form and delegate to one or more subcommittees all or any portion of the Committee’s authority, duties and responsibilities, and may establish such rules as it determines necessary or appropriate to conduct the Committee’s business.

-The Committee shall have direct access to, and complete and open communication with, the Company’s management and may obtain advice and assistance from internal legal, accounting or other advisors to assist it.
-The Committee may retain or obtain the advice of legal, accounting, consulting or other advisors to assist it, and shall be responsible for the appointment, compensation and oversight of such advisors.
-The Committee shall determine reasonable compensation for such advisors, and the Company shall be responsible for any costs or expenses so incurred.
+The Committee shall have direct access to, and complete and open communication with, the Company’s management and may obtain advice and assistance from internal legal, accounting or other advisors.
+The Committee may also retain or obtain the advice of legal, accounting, consulting or other advisors to assist it, and shall be responsible for the appointment, compensation and oversight of such advisors.
 Prior to retaining or obtaining the advice of an advisor, the Committee shall evaluate the independence of such advisor as required by the New York Stock Exchange or any other applicable law, regulation or listing standard.

 Authority, Duties and Responsibilities